jonprovan/20250602-cgi-java/week-07/day-2/maven-and-junit.md

 ### Package Manager
 - each piece of software on which our project depends will be included as a dependency
-- the pom.xml file outlines all the depenencies
+- the pom.xml file outlines all the dependencies
 - when the project builds, all the dependent software is included
 - if a dependency has additional dependencies, those are included as well
 - you can add/remove dependencies as you see fit